 Where there are multiple orders – the Lyrica litigation involved injunctions and other orders directed at many generics and health service bodies, resulting in 35 separate claimants under the cross-undertaking.
 Actions taken by any of these different players would inevitably have an effect on the market shares achieved by the others, raising the possibility of multiple sets of hypothetical worlds under the cross undertaking if each were approached separately.
 The judge in the pregabalin decision found that established English case law did not contain any direct authority on how to deal with such overlapping claims.
 However, he held that the fair approach was to assume that none of the orders had been made and to assess the market share that would have been achieved by each supplier on this basis.
 This will be welcomed by patentees as a pragmatic approach that provides a consistent starting point for all the claims and avoids a situation where the patentee might have to pay more than the total loss that could have could have been suffered by all the claimants in aggregate.
 An important proviso is, however, that this approach was based on the fact that the market for pregabalin was a finite one.
 Other approaches may be taken in other circumstances.

 Is it worth it?

-Although the principles set out above may all be regarded as keeping the losses recoverable by the patentee within bounds, it is nevertheless clear that in the case of a successful product, the amounts involved are likely to be very substantial indeed.
+Although the principles set out above may all be regarded as keeping the losses recoverable under the cross undertaking within bounds, it is nevertheless clear that in the case of a successful product, the amounts involved are likely to be very substantial indeed.
 This is, of course, an important consideration for the patentee when applying for the injunction.

 An appeal cannot be ruled out given the sums at stake and the fact that the approach taken on multiple orders is to some new extent law.
 Subject to this, however, it will now be up to the High Court to apply these principles and identify the facts which would have occurred in the hypothetical world of the injunction based on these assumptions.